tensorflow/swift/README.md

 ## Installation and Usage

 You can [download a pre-built package](Installation.md) for Swift for TensorFlow.
-After installation, you can follow the [instructions](Usage.md) to try it out.
+After installation, you can follow these [instructions](Usage.md) to try it out.

 For instructions on building from source, visit [google/swift](https://github.com/google/swift/tree/tensorflow).